Oorai Therinjikitten: Plot

 It is now revealed that Yercaud Subramaniam is actually a pretender to wealth, who exploits boys by forcing them to marry rich girls, only to usurp the dowry.
 Subramaniam plots to attack Pandian in prison, but, Nayagam voluntarily takes Pandian's place in the prison kitchen and fights off the attackers.
 As Nayagam faces his impending execution, his last wish is to meet Pandian.
 Although Pandian is asleep, Nayagam leaves a cryptic clue – an address – that ultimately reveals his shocking connection to Pandian: he is his father.
 Pandian, now released from prison, inherits his father's properties.
 Subramaniam attempts to blackmail Pandian, demanding money in exchange for Ramkumar's release.
 However, Pandian, aware of Subramaniam's true intentions enlightens Vidya, explaining that Ramkumar was merely a pawn in Subramaniam's scheme.
 Lawyer Varadharajan, now a public prosecutor, driven by a personal vendetta on Pandian, vows to imprison Ramkumar at any cost.
 As planned by Subramaniam, Padma and Lavanya, appear in court, claiming to be Ramkumar's wives, but surprisingly, point towards Pandian's two friends, who had promised to marry cheated women.
 Pandian silences the lawyer by producing the letter of apology he had written earlier, which renders Varadharajan speechless.
 Ramkumar is subsequently released.

 Pandian's friends reveal that they, along with Geetha and Thangadurai, have been protecting Vidya.
 They had informed Vidya that her brother Pandian was in Singapore to conceal his true activities as a thief.
 Ultimately, the imposter Yercaud Subramaniam is arrested.
 Pandian and Geetha get married, and in a comedic finale, Pandian is seen making arrangements at the gift money section, only to discover that Govindan, alias Selvamani collecting the gift money and escaping.

 Production

+The film's title is derived from a song from Padikkadavan (1985).
 The song "Pathirikkai Anrargale" was shot at a jail in Thanjavur.